-The microcontroller can handle interrupts with eight different priority levels.
+The MARC4 can handle interrupts with eight different priority levels.
 They can be generated from the internal and external interrupt sources or by a software interrupt from the CPU itself.
-Each interrupt level has a hard-wired priority and an associated vector for the service routine in the EEPROM (see Table 16-1 on page 21).
+Each interrupt level has a hard-wired priority and an associated vector for the service routine in the program memory (see Table 4-2 on page 11).
 The programmer can postpone the processing of interrupts by resetting the interrupt enable flag (I) in the CCR.
-An interrupt occurrence will still be registered, but the interrupt routine only started after the I-flag is set.
-All interrupts can be masked, and the priority individually software configured by programming the appropriate control register of the interrupting module (see section "Peripheral Modules" on page 32).
+An interrupt occurrence will still be registered, but the interrupt routine only started after the I flag is set.
+All interrupts can be masked, and the priority individually software configured by programming the appropriate control register of the interrupting module (see section "Peripheral Modules").

-16.7.1 Interrupt Processing
+4.2.7.1 Interrupt Processing

-For processing the eight interrupt levels, the microcontroller includes an interrupt controller with two 8-bit wide interrupt pending and interrupt active registers.
+For processing the eight interrupt levels, the MARC4 includes an interrupt controller with two 8-bit wide "interrupt pending" and "interrupt active" registers.
 The interrupt controller samples all interrupt requests during every non-I/O instruction cycle and latches these in the interrupt pending register.
 If no higher priority interrupt is present in the interrupt active register, it signals the CPU to interrupt the current program execution.
 If the interrupt enable bit is set, the processor enters an interrupt acknowledge cycle.
 During this cycle a short call (SCALL) instruction to the service routine is executed and the current PC is saved on the return stack.

 An interrupt service routine is completed with the RTI instruction.
-This instruction, resets the corresponding bits in the interrupt pending/active register and fetches the return address from the return stack to the program counter.
-When the interrupt service routines is inhibited but not the logging of the interrupt requests in the interrupt pending register.
+This instruction resets the corresponding bits in the interrupt pending/active register and fetches the return address from the return stack to the program counter.
+When the interrupt enable flag is reset (triggering of interrupt routines are disabled), the execution of new interrupt service routines is inhibited but not the logging of the interrupt requests in the interrupt pending register.
 The execution of the interrupt is delayed until the interrupt enable flag is set again.
 Note that interrupts are only lost if an interrupt request occurs while the corresponding bit in the pending register is still set (i.e., the interrupt service routine is not yet finished).